 Chaney is echoing the discourse of industry groups like the Florida Restaurant and Lodging Association —a state affiliate of the anti-union National Restaurant Association which represents major employers in Florida such as McDonald’s (a repeat violator of child labor law), Olive Garden, the Walt Disney Co., Universal Orlando, and other restaurant and hotel owners that employ a large percentage of the youth workforce.
 Research has found that working more than 20 hours per week can hurt children’s academic performance and can increase the risk of skipping school and other behavioral problems, like drug use.
 Young workers are also more likely to be injured on the job and are less likely to speak up if their employer steals their wages or violates their rights under the NLRA.
 Given these facts, it seems Florida is trying to replace one group of super-exploited workers with another.

-The post Florida Joins Growing List of States Rolling Back Child Labor Laws appeared first on Labor Today.
+The post Florida Joins Growing List of States Rolling Back Child Labor Laws first appeared on Labor Today.

 ]]>

-https://labortoday.luel.us/en/florida-joins-growing-list-of-states-rolling-back-child-labor-laws/feed/ 2 3105
+https://labortoday.luel.us/en/florida-joins-growing-list-of-states-rolling-back-child-labor-laws/feed/ 2

 Oklahoma UPS Teamsters Build Solidarity Across Two States https://labortoday.luel.us/en/oklahoma-ups-teamsters-build-solidarity-across-two-states/ https://labortoday.luel.us/en/oklahoma-ups-teamsters-build-solidarity-across-two-states/#comments Mon, 09 Sep 2024 01:29:38 +0000 https://labortoday.luel.us/?p=2909 FRIDAY, AUGUST 30—As life-threatening heat continues across the southern region, Oklahoma Teamsters local union 886 turned out for state-wide action at UPS package facilities.
 The action was organized in solidarity with Texas Teamsters Local Union 767.
 Local 767, representing UPS…

-The post Oklahoma UPS Teamsters Build Solidarity Across Two States appeared first on Labor Today.
+The post Oklahoma UPS Teamsters Build Solidarity Across Two States first appeared on Labor Today.

 ]]>